China’s Forgotten Children—China’s Forgotten Children | Short Documentary

 There are lots of ways to volunteer your time, energy, and skills for these children.
 If you are a medical doctor, social worker, or physical therapist, maybe you can look into a volunteer trip to China to help provide medical care for China’s orphans.
 If you don’t have any of those specific skills, you can still give of yourself by helping to match children with adoptive families.
 If you have the flexibility and desire, there’s plenty of work to be done on Chinese soil, but you can help from the United States too.
 For example, you can work with an adoption agency, such as Gladney Center for Adoption, to get to know the children who are available for adoption and tell their stories.
 These kids aren’t just “older children with disabilities;” they’re robust, complex people with unique interests and thoughts.
 You could volunteer your time to correspond with children and help build online profiles for them as they seek adoption placement.

-Although members of the US Congress don’t have direct control over China’s political decisions, the United States and China negotiate on a number of issues that affect both countries.
+Although members of the US Congress don’t have direct control over China’s political decisions, the United States and China negotiate on several issues that affect both countries.
 If you want China to change some of the rules that affect orphaned children, let your senators and your House representative know.
 The First Amendment to the Constitution guarantees you the right to petition your government representatives about policies you care about.
 Send them an email or call their offices, and ask what they will do to negotiate with China about international adoption and special needs orphan care.
 If this issue hadn’t occurred to them, share some information, and explain what you’d like them to do.
 Name specific changes you’d like to see and ask your Congresspeople to partner with you to generate these changes.

 When I petition my representatives, I personally prefer to email because then I’m less likely to forget a point, and I can say things with intention.
 This method also gives me a paper trail in case I need it later.